ezrec/AROS-mirror/contrib/gfx/libs/mesa/AROS_readme.txt

 libbase into the EBX register and calls the real glXXX function - which due to name mangling is now named mglXXX.
 The EBX register is reserved via a global variable REGMesaBase (glapi.h) and via -ffixed-ebx compile option.
-The Mesa libbase is put into EBX via PUT_MESABASE_IN_REG macro (glapi.h).
+The Mesa libbase is put into EBX via PUT_MESABASE_IN_REG macro (glapi.h) while the original EBX value is preserved using SAVE_REG/RESTORE_REG macro pair.
 The real function reads the Mesa 'global' rendering context via GET_CURRENT_CONTEXT macro which is redefined in glapi.h.

 The call sequence is as follows: